Visa policy of Georgia: Visa exemption

+Ordinary passports

 Georgia adopted a new law of on Legal Status of Alien and Stateless Persons that went into effect on 1 September 2014.
 It was amended on 9 June 2015 when the maximum allowed stay was extended to 1 year.

 The list of countries whose citizens have the right of visa-free entry to Georgia is no longer provided in the new law, it is determined in the separate ordinance of the Government of Georgia.
 The visa-free list was re-approved on 9 June 2015.

 Citizens of the following countries and territories may enter Georgia without a visa for the following period: